markpurser/vagrant-mysql-minimal/README.md

 Tested using Vagrant 1.8.7 on virtualbox 5.1.22

-Created so I could run MySQL 5.7.7 or higher required by Laravel 5.4 to avoid the default string length issue here https://laravel.com/docs/master/migrations#creating-indexes
+Side note: Running MySQL 5.7.7 or higher is good for using Laravel 5.4 to avoid the default string length issue here https://laravel.com/docs/master/migrations#creating-indexes

 ## Installation